Siyaaan/TheVaultOfCuriosity/The Kite Runner - 2.md

 It's interesting to note that both children have fed from the same breast, born on the same place, lived on the same roof, and they even have a strong relationship as well as with their fathers.
 And yet, their differences on how they were treated by society is so distinct because of how their religious beliefs were.

-The story of Ali shows that he formed a very despite the insults, mocking, and discrimination about his race and as a person,
+The story of Ali shows that he formed a strong sense of barrier against the discrimination.
+And that despite the insults, mocking about his race or as a person, he still found his happiness when Hassan was born here.
+He found purity in the middle of the wickedness of his environment.